tete-kh/mite_analysis/README.md

 - main tools: minimap2, samtools, blastn

 length_quality.md
-- commands for seqkit and nanoplot: to get read length and read quality
+- commands for Seqkit and Nanoplot2: to get read length and read quality
+- tools: seqkit, nanoplot

+import_blastn_2rstudio.R
+- a R script to import the BLASTn results to RStudio and create a dataframe